Factbox: Some of the world's worst stampedes

-At least 44 people were crushed to death at an overcrowded religious bonfire festival in Israel on Friday, medics said, in what they called a stampede. read more
+(Reuters) - At least 44 people were crushed to death at an overcrowded religious bonfire festival in Israel on Friday, medics said, in what they called a stampede.

 Here is a list of some of the worst stampedes over the last three decades: